epeios-q37/xppq-cli/README.md

 # xppq-cli
-The Epeios XML preprocessor with command-line interface
+The Epeios XML preprocessor with command-line interface.